7RU7H/Archive/Reconnaissance/TALK-Mechanizing-The-Methodology.md

 5. continuously those modules using Cron
 6. use Amazon SES or Slack for alerting
 7. Wire up your full config using Terraform/Ansible/Axiom for easy deployment
-8. Follwo the best testers/creator in industry to stay up on new techniques
+8. Follow the best testers/creator in industry to stay up on new techniques
 9. Come back and hack manually on what your automation finds
 10. Profit ( in relaxation,time,money or all the above)